-- P: is the power loss and the unit is watts.

-- I: is the current passing through the resistor and the unit is amperes.

-- R: is the resistance and the unit is ohms.
+- P: is the power loss and the unit is watts. - I: is the current passing through the resistor and the unit is amperes. - R: is the resistance and the unit is ohms.

-After crossing the current resistor R1, part of this current will go through the second resistor R2 (100K Ω), where the process that happened in the first resistor will happen in this resistor and then the current will go to the ground as shown in figure 3.2 which is the first part of the circuit, and then the other part of the current will go to the base of the transistor Tr1 (BC109C) which is NBN transistor(not pointing in) since the base of this transistor is connected to the cross section point between the first resistor (R1) and the second resistor (R2) and the emitter of Tr1 is connected to the transistor R3 (1K Ω).
+After crossing the current resistor R1, part of this current will go through the second resistor R2 ($100K\Omega$), where the process that happened in the first resistor will happen in this resistor and then the current will go to the ground as shown in figure 3.2 which is the first part of the circuit, and then the other part of the current will go to the base of the transistor Tr1 (BC109C) which is NPN transistor(not pointing in) since the base of this transistor is connected to the cross section point between the first resistor (R1) and the second resistor (R2) and the emitter of Tr1 is connected directly to the ground and the collector of the transistor is connected to the third resistor R3 ($1K\Omega$).